 CSS Partners operate differently with different tools, some working on a Cost Per Acquisition (CPA) basis and others on a Cost Per Click (CPC) basis.
 The three main routes to advertising your business via Google Shopping Ads with a CSS Partner are:

 - A hybrid of the two

-So with many partners and ways to choose from, if you're unsure on what to look for, we have written a post on how to find a CSS performance partner that is right for you.
-Whichever CSS Partner you do use, they'll bid for shopping ad placements on your behalf so the images in the top carousel promote your goods, and not your competitors.
+So with many partners and ways to choose from, if you're unsure on what to look for, we have written a post on how to find a CSS Performance Partner that is right for you.
+Whichever CSS Partner you do use, they'll bid for shopping ad placements on your behalf and reduce the likelihood of your competitors products showing next to your ads.

 I know this will help my business, but what’s in it for CSS Partners?

 Good question.
 In simple terms, we, as a CSS Partner gain a commission on any sales that convert from our ads, tracked though an affiliate network.